arnold-c/PhD-Dissertation/chapter_5/ews_manuscript.typ

 )
 <tbl_csd-tau-ranking-perfect-test>

-With an imperfect diagnostic test, the correlation with emergence was more influenced by the noise structure (Poisson vs. dynamical) than the noise magnitude (@tbl_csd-auc-magnitude-ranking-rdt-comparison).
+With an imperfect diagnostic test, the correlation with emergence was more influenced by the noise structure (static vs. dynamical) than the noise magnitude (@tbl_csd-auc-magnitude-ranking-rdt-comparison).
-For an imperfect test with 90% sensitivity and specificity, the correlation between all EWS metrics and emergence was relatively unaffected by the magnitude of Poisson noise.
+For an imperfect test with 90% sensitivity and specificity, the correlation between all EWS metrics and emergence was relatively unaffected by the magnitude of static noise.
 The top four metrics with a perfect diagnostic test (autocovariance, variance, mean, and index of dispersion) maintained their positions as the most strongly correlated metrics.

-For simulations with rubella-like SEIR dynamical noise, the correlation of all metrics was lower at low dynamical noise compared to low Poisson noise (@tbl_csd-auc-magnitude-ranking-rdt-comparison).
+For simulations with rubella-like SEIR dynamical noise, the correlation of all metrics was lower at low dynamical noise compared to low static noise (@tbl_csd-auc-magnitude-ranking-rdt-comparison).
 With low levels of dynamical noise, the autocovariance, variance, and mean remained the most correlated with emergence ($|"AUC" - 0.5| = 0.16, 0.14, "and" 0.13$, respectively).
 At high dynamical noise, these correlations disappeared, with all EWS metrics exhibiting $|"AUC"-0.5| lt.eq 0.05$.